nephiw/family-photos/README.md

 These are things I want to add eventually, but not right away.
 * Facial recognition and the ability to auto-add photos of yourself or family members to face based photo album
+* Show a map of where photos were taken as a heat map
 * Sorting / Filtering by date taken, face, location, or other things